manifest/pal-facebook/README.md

 ### 1. Facebook Login (OAuth2 Authorization Code Grant) workflow

-For details, read the Facebook [documentation][facebook-authcode].
+For details, read the Facebook [documentation][facebook-oauth2-authcode].

 #### Options

-You can configure the workflow, passing the options into `pal:new/2` or `pal:group/2` functions:
+You can configure the workflow by passing options below into `pal:new/2` or `pal:group/2` functions:

 - `client_id` (required) -
-		The client ID were obtained from the [App dashboard][facebook-app-dashboard].
+		The client ID obtained from the [App dashboard][facebook-app-dashboard].
 - `client_secret` (required) -
-		The client secret were obtained from the  [App Dashboard][facebook-app-dashboard].
+		The client secret obtained from the [App Dashboard][facebook-app-dashboard].
 - `redirect_uri` (required) -
-		The callback endpoint.
+		The client redirection endpoint.
+		After completing its interaction with the resource owner, the authorization server directs the resource owner's user-agent to this uri.
 - `scope` (optional) -
-		A list of [permissions][facebook-scope] to request from the person using your app.
+		A list of requested [permissions][facebook-oauth2-scope].
 - `request_options` (optional) -
-		Request options, in the format of [hackney][hackney] HTTP client.
+		Options for the [hackney][hackney] HTTP client.
 - `includes` (optional) -
-		Parts of authentication map to be processed by the workflow.
+		Parts of authentication schema to be processed by the workflow.
 		All by default, `[uid, credentials, info, extra, rules]`.

 #### Input Data